nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 |---------|--------------|----------|------------|---------------|
 |400|error|invlid|INVALID_PARAMETER|Invalid parameter|

-#### Subject Parameter
+### Subject Parameter

-When using the REQUIRED `subject` parameter, the client is referring to a Patient FHIR resource by reference.
-Two pieces of information are needed:
+When sending the mandatory `subject` parameter, referring to a `Patient` FHIR resource by reference, two pieces of information are needed:
-- The URL of the FHIR server that hosts the Patient resource.
-If the URL of the server is not `https://demographics.spineservices.nhs.uk/STU3/Patient/`, this error will be thrown.
+- The URL of the FHIR server that hosts the `Patient` resource in the form `https://demographics.spineservices.nhs.uk/STU3/Patient/[nhsNumber]`.

-- An identifier for the Patient resource being referenced.
+- An identifier for the `Patient` resource being referenced.
 The identifier must be known to the server.
 In addition, where NHS Digital owns the business identifier scheme for a given type of FHIR resource, the logical and business identifiers will be the same.
-In this case, the NHS number of a Patient resource is both a logical and business identifier, meaning that it can be specified without the need to supply the identifier scheme.
-If the NHS number is missing from the patient parameter, this error will be thrown.
+In this case, the NHS Number of a `Patient` resource is both a logical and business identifier, meaning it can be specified without the need to supply the identifier scheme.
+If the NHS Number is missing from the patient parameter, this error will be thrown.

-#### Custodian Parameter
+### Custodian Parameter

-When using the OPTIONAL `custodian` parameter, the client is referring to an Organisation by a business identifier, specifically its ODS code.
-Two pieces of information are needed:
+When sending the optional `custodian` parameter, referring to an `Organisation` FHIR resource by business identifier, specifically its ODS code, two pieces of information are needed:
- - The business identifier scheme.
-In this case, it must be `https://fhir.nhs.uk/Id/ods-organization-code`.
+ - The business identifier scheme in the form `https://fhir.nhs.uk/Id/ods-organization-code`.
- - The business identifier.
-The identifier must meet the following requirements:
+ - The business identifier, meeting the following requirements:
    - It must be a valid ODS code.
    - The ODS code must be an organisation that is known to the NRL.
-   - The ODS code must be in the Provider role.
+   - The ODS code must be in the provider role.

-#### `_format` Request Parameter
+### `_format` Parameter

-This parameter must specify one of the [mime types](development_general_api_guidance.html#restful-api) recognised by the NRL.
+This parameter must specify one of the [MIME types](development_overview.html#interaction-content-types) recognised by the NRL.

-#### Invalid Reference URL in Pointer Create Request
+### Invalid Reference URL (Create Request)

-This error is raised during a provider create interaction.
+This error is thrown during a `Create` interaction.
 There are two exception scenarios:
-- The DocumentReference in the request body specifies an incorrect URL for the FHIR server that hosts the Patient resource.
+- The `DocumentReference` in the request body specifies an incorrect URL for the FHIR server that hosts the `Patient` resource.
-- The DocumentReference in the request body specifies an incorrect URL for the author and custodian Organization resource.
+- The `DocumentReference` in the request body specifies an incorrect URL for the author/custodian `Organization` resource.

-#### `type` Parameter
+### `type` Parameter

-When using the REQUIRED `type` parameter, the client is referring to a pointer by record type.
-Two pieces of information are needed:
+When sending the mandatory `type` parameter, referring to a pointer by record type, two pieces of information are needed:
-- The identity of the [SNOMED URI](http://snomed.info/sct) terminology system
+- The identity of the [SNOMED URI](http://snomed.info/sct) terminology system.
-- The pointer record type SNOMED concept, such as 736253002
+- The pointer record type SNOMED concept, such as 736253002.

 If the search request specifies unsupported parameter values in the request, this error will be thrown.

-#### `masterIdentifier` Parameter
+### `masterIdentifier` Parameter

-Where masterIdentifier is a search term, both the system and value parameters must be supplied.
+Where `masterIdentifier` is a search term, both the `system` and `value` parameters must be supplied.

-#### `_summary` Parameter
+### `_summary` Parameter

-The _summary parameter must have a value of “count”.
-If it is anything else, an error should be returned to the client.
+The `_summary` parameter must have a value of `count`.
+If it's anything else, an error will be returned.

-If the _summary parameter is provided then the only other parameter that it can be used with is the optional _format param.
-If any other parameters are provided, an error should be returned to the client.
+If the `_summary` parameter is provided, the only other parameter it can be used with is the optional `_format` parameter.
+If any other parameters are provided, an error will be returned.

-### Payload Business Rules
+## Payload Business Rules

-#### Invalid Resource
+### Invalid Resource

-This error code may surface when creating or deleting a DocumentReference.
-There are a number of properties that make up the DocumentReference which have business rules associated with them.
+This error code may surface when creating or deleting a `DocumentReference`.
+There are a number of properties that make up the `DocumentReference` which have business rules associated with them.
 If there are problems with one or more of these properties, this error may be thrown.

-This error code may also surface when updating a DocumentReference using the Parameters resource and Update interaction.
+This error code may also surface when updating a `DocumentReference` using the `Parameters` resource and `Update` interaction.
 This error may be thrown if the resource does not include the specified parameters or does not conform to the associated business rules.

 The following table summarises the HTTP response code, along with the values to expect in the `OperationOutcome` in the response body for this exception scenario.